-Manufacturers rate a battery by assigning a nominal voltage and with a few exceptions, these voltages follow an agreed convention.
-Rating some Li-ion higher than the standard 3.6V/cell may help in product marketing but for the user, a chemistry-specific voltage counts.
+Manufacturers rate a battery by assigning a nominal voltage, and with a few exceptions, these voltages follow an agreed convention.
 Here are the nominal voltages of the most common batteries in brief.

-The nominal voltage of lead acid is 2.00 volts per cell, however when measuring the open circuit voltage (OCV), the voltage of a fully charged battery should be 2.10V/cell.
-Keeping lead acid below 2.10V/cell will cause the buildup of sulfation.
+The nominal voltage of lead acid is 2 volts per cell, however when measuring the open circuit voltage, the OCV of a charged and rested battery should be 2.1V/cell.
+Keeping lead acid much below 2.1V/cell will cause the buildup of sulfation.
 While on float charge, lead acid measures about 2.25V/cell, higher during normal charge.

-In consumer applications, NiCd and NiMH are rated at 1.2V/cell, industrial, aviation and military batteries adhere to the original 1.25V.
-There is no difference between the 1.2V and 1.25V cell; the marking is simply preference.
+In consumer applications, NiCd and NiMH are rated at 1.20V/cell; industrial, aviation and military batteries adhere to the original 1.25V.
+There is no difference between the 1.20V and 1.25V cell; the marking is simply preference.

-The nominal voltage of lithium-ion had been 3.60V/cell.
-This is a practical figure because it represents three nickel-based batteries connected in series (3 x 1.2V = 3.6V).
-Some cell manufacturers mark their Li-ion products as 3.70V/cell or higher.
-This poses a marketing advantage because of higher watt-hours on paper (multiplying voltage times current equals W).
-It also creates unfamiliar references of 11.1V and 14.8V when connecting three and four cells in series.
-Let this higher voltage not cause confusion; equipment manufacturers will always adhere to the nominal cell voltage of 3.60V for most Li-ion systems, and the standard designation of 10.8V and 14.4V will always work.
+The nominal voltage of lithium-ion is 3.60V/cell.
+Some cell manufacturers mark their Li-ion as 3.70V/cell or higher.
+This offers a marketing advantage because the higher voltage boosts the watt-hours on paper (voltage multiplied by current equals watts).
+The 3.70V/cell rating also creates unfamiliar references of 11.1V and 14.8V when connecting three and four cells in series rather than the more familiar 10.80V and 14.40V respectively.
+Equipment manufacturers adhere to the nominal cell voltage of 3.60V for most Li-ion systems as a power source.